HueNguyenSE/tac-tac-toe-v2/README.md

 };
 ```

-**Lessons learned**:
+**Lessons**:

-1. Start fresh and avoid seeking solutions from the Internet.
-Only seek for information that helps me understand the problem.
-I've learned through iteratively ideating, testing the ideas, failing and trying another approach.
+1. I only look for information that aids my comprehension of the problem.
+I learn by iterating through ideas, testing them out, and adjusting if they fail.
-2. Generalise.
-Start with simple inputs, looking patterns, test them with more complex and special input.
-Pay attention to edge test cases when working with the special inputs.
+2. I generalise by beginning with straightforward inputs, examining patterns, then testing them with more intricate inputs.
+I take note of edge cases.
-3. Test soon.
-Testing ideas as they come.
-People probably call it as "fail quickly".
-Quick failures pushed me forward to brainstorm other approaches.
+3. I test ideas as they arise and am not afraid to "fail quickly".
+Swift failures spur me to brainstorm new approaches.

-### Refactoring
+### Refactoring & structuring code
-The present code is refactored code.
-The first version was hard to understand and follow, even for me.
+**Original**: The code was hard to understand and follow, even for me, the creator.
 It also violates DRY principles, and it is hard to debug.
-The total lines of code is more than 1000.
+The total lines of code is more than 1000 (including comments and spacing between code blocks).

-The refactored code tries to be DRY and a clear structure.
-It is 500 less than the previous version.
+**Refactored**: Addressesing the above issues, the current code is 500 lines shorter and strives to be DRY with a clear structure.

 **Lessons learned**
-1. Keep revising the code.Keep it DRY and structured.
-I don't write code for myself, I write it for other people to read.
-Who wants to read a messy code?
+1. Ensure the code DRY and structured since it is not solely for personal use, but for others to comprehend.
+Messy code is unappealing to most readers.